-I am a trial lawyer.
+In addition to providing advice and counsel to businesses and individuals, I am a trial lawyer.
 Good trial skills are earned through training and experience.
 Great trial skills are acquired by learning from the best lawyers - first in the classroom, then in the courtroom.
 I have been fortunate to learn from some of the best lawyers in the country.
 One important thing I have learned is that great lawyers come in all shapes and sizes.
 Some come from large firms, some from solo practices.
 Some are public defenders and civil rights advocates - and some routinely handle bet the company litigation for major corporations.
 During my career, I've gone to trial against lawyers from some very large and well-respected law firms, including: Baker Hostetler, Ice Miller, Vorys Sater, Barnes and Thornburgh, The Ohio Attorney General, and Dinsmore and Shohl.
 I have also litigated hundreds of cases short of trial against lawyers from some of the largest law firms in the country, including: Littler Mendelson, Winston Strawn, Seyfarth Shaw, Morgan Lewis, Squire Patton - just to name a few.
 Many of the lawyers I've faced at these firms were very talented - many were not.
 The lesson is, you can never judge a trial lawyer by the name of the firm under his/her signature or the law school he/she went to.
 This is especially true at trial.
 Once jury selection begins, those things simply don't matter - the lawyer's talent and skill does.

 In addition to actual first, second and third chair trial experience, I have received extensive training in trial techniques from many of the best lawyers in the country.
 I have attended the following well-regarded programs taught by the National Institute of Trial Advocacy (NITA): NITA 9-day National Session Trial Skills Seminar (Boulder, CO), NITA Advanced Trial Skills Seminar (District of Columbia).
 I have also attended numerous trial skills courses taught by the American Association for Justice at conventions in the following cities: Montreal, Palm Springs and Boca Raton.
 Because of my practical trial experience and training, I have been sought out by other lawyers in Ohio and elsewhere to co-counsel complex employment and commercial litigation cases.